ucirello/gochatbot/README.md

 - Two ready to use rulesets: regex parsed messages and cron events
 - Easy integration with other programming languages through webservice RPC (JSON)
 - Container ready to use and easy to deploy
+- Possibility to deploy more than one bot with the same binary

 Requirements:
 [glide](https://github.com/Masterminds/glide) and [Go 1.5 or newer](http://golang.org).